i5x64BIT/odin-todo/README.md

     - Change detection is done using [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)
 * No id on refresh:
     - `localStorage` has an extra parameter of `lastID` stored, it is being dictated by the last `Task` created.
+* `keydown` and `focusout` events collision
+    - When an enter key was pressed, the page reloaded.
+On page reload, the `focusout` event fired. the solution is rather simple.
+If an `enter key` is pressed, remove the `focusout` listener.